 In 1982, Gari Carter was a model and owner of a successful clothing and gift shop.
 Traveling with her son to a gift show in Baltimore, she was caught in a heavy snowstorm on a country road in Virginia.
 A car swerved as it came toward them around a curve, hitting Gari head-on.

 Her life was changed forever.
 Read more including video clips.....

 or order here:

 Steeped in family history from a young age, Gari Carter spent ten years researching family documents for Troubled State: The Civil War Journals of Franklin Archibald Dick.
 Speaking four languages in a multitude of careers, she began writing her first book as a result of a car crash - Healing Myself (Hampton Roads, 1993).
-A dynamic public speaker to varied audiences, she lives in the mountains of western North Carolina.
+She is a dynamic public speaker to varied audiences.
 More about Gari...

 |Troubled State||Healing Myself

 Reviews and Articles